 Why you should go: If you like extremes, you’ll appreciate the fact that Denali—North America’s tallest peak—has been called the windiest national park in the country and the coldest mountain in the world.
 Climbing Denali, the NPS warns, is a serious undertaking meant for experienced climbers only.
-But this park offers other challenging, snowy activities for visitors of varying skill levels, such as cross-country skiing, dog-sledding, and snowboarding.
+This park offers other challenging, snowy activities for visitors of varying skill levels such as:

 When to visit: Denali is open year-round, but the park’s single road closes in winter.
 When in doubt, contact the park before visiting.

 10. Arches National Park

 Where it is: Utah